-- An engraved plaque presented at our Annual Conference; and
+- An engraved plaque presented at an AAMFT event (virtual or in person).

-- The conference registration fee will also be waived for the Annual Conference.
+- The event registration fee will also be waived for the AAMFT event (if applicable)

 Note: The AAMFT Annual Conference registration fee will be waived for all award recipients.
 In order to avoid the perception of a conflict of interest, anyone who is on the AAMFT, the AAMFT Foundation, or AAMFT sponsored payroll is ineligible to be considered for an award so long as that financial relationship exists.
 All award recipients must be members of AAMFT with the exception of those receiving the Excellence in Media award, and at least one author of the Outstanding Research Publication award must be a member.

 Past Recipients of the Minority Stipends